Document Type : Original article

 Authors

-1Internal Medicine dept, Faculty of Medicine, Mansoura Univ., Egypt.
+Internal Medicine dept, Faculty of Medicine, Mansoura Univ., Egypt.

-2Medical Biochemistry dept., Faculty of Medicine, Mansoura Univ., Egypt.
+Medical Biochemistry dept., Faculty of Medicine, Mansoura Univ., Egypt.

-3Tropical Medicine dept., Faculty of Medicine, Menoufia Univ., Egypt.
+Tropical Medicine dept., Faculty of Medicine, Menoufia Univ., Egypt.

-4Pathology dept., Faculty of Medicine, Menoufia Univ., Egypt.; Histopathology dept., College of Medicine, Princess Nourah Bint Abdul Rahman Univ., KSA
+Pathology dept., Faculty of Medicine, Menoufia Univ., Egypt.; Histopathology dept., College of Medicine, Princess Nourah Bint Abdul Rahman Univ., KSA

-5Radiology dept., National Institute of Cancer, Cairo University, Egypt
+Radiology dept., National Institute of Cancer, Cairo University, Egypt

 Abstract

-Background and study aim: Liver biopsy couldn’t be utilized
+Background and study aim: Liver biopsy couldnt be utilized

 for screening of nonalcoholic steatohepatitis (NASH), as it is